Andrehatlo/andrehatlo.github.io/_pages/projects.md

 </a>

 > This thesis explores the different algorithmic possibilities to use for machine learning in an e-commerce environment.
-> The goal in this paper was to find the best case to solve the problem given to us of Rørkjøp AS.
+> The goal in this thesis was to find the best case algorithm to solve the problem given by Rørkjøp AS.
-> While also returning with an implementation using our best case algorithm for their system.
+> While also constructing an implementation for their system using the best case algorithm.